student studying outside with laptop

 Student Loan Options

-Additional student loan eligibility may be offered to you if you have not already accepted your annual grade level limit.
+Additional student loan eligibility may be offered to you or reoffered if you have not already accepted your annual grade level limit or previously declined loans.
 Your parent may also qualify for a parent loan.
 Students must be at least half time in the spring semester (15-week and pre-sessions combined) to be considered for additional loan eligibility.

 Federal loans will be released once a student reaches half time enrollment (6 credits for undergraduate students).
 Most loans will not disburse until the 15-week session as that is when most students will reach half time enrollment.